Articles in section: 'Health and Living'

 Although this sounds dramatic—and rightly so—it is not unprecedented.
 A study published in the New England Journal of Medicine in 2010 (and noted then in this space) found similar results in a number of patients who were also diagnosed as “vegetative.”

-Yet, although he remains incapable of speaking or of making substantial communicative gestures, the results of these tests will make his family feel vindicated in believing that Mr. Sharon is in fact still “there,” despite what various medical professionals have maintained, and despite the voices of all those who have advocated disconnecting the feeding tube and “allowing” him to die (of starvation).
+Yet, although he remains incapable of speaking or of making substantial communicative gestures, the results of these tests will make his family feel vindicated in believing that Ariel Sharon is in fact still “there,” despite what various medical professionals have maintained, and despite the voices of all those who have advocated disconnecting the feeding tube and “allowing” him to die (of starvation).
 Will he ever recover something like normal consciousness and the ability to communicate?
 No one can say.
-[Read more →]
+Continue reading 84-year-old patient in “vegetative” state responds to stimuli

 Public Health Advisory